Best Baked Tofu Parmesan

 Storing

-Store the pasta sheets in the refrigerator or freezer until you are ready to drop it in boiling water.
-It can be stored in the freezer for up to 2 months.
+Store pasta sheets or finished breaded tofu cutlets in the refrigerator or freezer until ready to cook.
+They freeze beautifully for up to 2 months—perfect for quick weeknight meals.

 Nutrition 411